Part 1: The Battle

 A memorial service for the C/1/505 Airborne Infantry paratroopers KIA on April 4, 1968, and others.

-Courtesy Ron Yoriovich, 82nd Abn.
+Courtesy of Ron Yoriovich, 82nd Abn.
 Div.
 Assoc., Golden Brigade Chapter

 Part of that mission was participating in Operation Carentan II, which started on April 1, 1968, and involved search and destroy sweeps of the lowlands of Quang Tri and Thua Thien provinces.
 The NVA 324-B Division and 4th NVA Regiment were known to operate in this region.
 The exact identification and size of the force encountered on this particular day are unknown.